musiml/musiml.github.io/index.md

 Muslims In ML (MusIML) is an affinity workshop for the NeurIPS community.

-We focus on both the potential for advancement and harm to those who religiously identify, culturally associate, or are classified by proximity, as 'Muslim'.
+We focus on both the potential for advancement and harm to muslims and those in muslim-majority countries who religiously identify, culturally associate, or are classified by proximity, as “muslim”.

-Workshop will run on Friday for 3 hrs.
-We will feature 4 pre-recorded 15 min talks, with live Q/A sessions on Friday.
+Workshop will run on Friday, Dec 12 .
+We will feature pre-recorded talks, with live Q/A sessions on Friday.
 This will be followed by a short panel discussion.